marcusoftnet/marcusoftnet.github.io/_posts/2019-02-26-scaling-agile-up-or-out.md

  - Life of a consultant
 ---

+Friend: `So in short - they too need to scale their agile initative.`
-Scaling agile - up or out?
+Marcus: `Oh - cool!
+Up or out?`

 Scaling agile has to be the term that I've seen most discussions, posts, comments and conversations about the last couple of years.